 Synchronization between OST and Exchange Server is the way to ease the offline working for users who want to have data from Exchange mailboxes.
 Although the process is not very difficult, there may be instances where the synchronization gives trouble to some users.
 There are some common reasons for this issue that will be looked upon in this article along with their solutions.

 OST or Offline Outlook Data file synchronizes with Exchange server mailbox by the Outlook application whenever the Exchange connectivity is available.
 However, the speed of transfer can vary depending upon the file version of Outlook and its size.
-This is how the process of synchronization between OST files and Exchange server works.
+This is how the process of synchronization Issues Between OST and Exchange Server works.

 What are the reasons for synchronization failure?